Russia says it will respond if Ukraine interests attacked

 "Russian citizens being attacked is an attack against the Russian Federation," he said according to excerpts of an interview with the Russia Today news channel.

-"There is no reason not to believe that the Americans are running the show," RT quoted him as saying.
+"There is no reason not to believe that the Americans are running the show," RT quoted him as saying, referring to developments in Kiev.

-Washington said that suggestion was "ludicrous", while NATO's deputy secretary general, Alexander Vershbow, said Russia must de-escalate the situation and avoid "inflammatory rhetoric and misrepresentations of the situation inside Ukraine".

 Russia justified its intervention in Crimea earlier this year by saying it had to defend Russians living there.
 In eastern Ukraine some people hold Russian passports.